unitreerobotics/unitree_ros2/README.md

 `Dockerfile` related content in the `.devcontainer` folder.
 Another options is to use the Dev Container feature of VSCode or other IDEs to create a development environment, or use Github's codespace to quickly create one.
-If you do encounter compilation issues, you can refer to the compilation scripts in `.github/workflows/` or request assistance on the issues tab.
+If you encounter problems while compiling, you can refer to the compilation scripts in `.github/workflows/` or request assistance on the issues tab.

 ## Installation